Demosthenes: Works and transmission

 The "publication" and distribution of prose texts was common practice in Athens by the latter half of the fourth century BC and Demosthenes was among the Athenian politicians who set the trend, publishing many or even all of his orations.
 After his death, texts of his speeches survived in Athens (possibly forming part of the library of Cicero's friend, Atticus, though their fate is otherwise unknown), and in the Library of Alexandria.

 The Alexandrian texts were incorporated into the body of classical Greek literature that was preserved, catalogued and studied by the scholars of the Hellenistic period.
-From then until the fourth century AD, copies of Demosthenes' orations multiplied and they were in a relatively good position to survive the tense period from the sixth until the ninth century AD.
+From then until the fourth century AD, copies of Demosthenes's orations multiplied and they were in a relatively good position to survive the tense period from the sixth until the ninth century AD.
 In the end, sixty-one orations attributed to Demosthenes survived till the present day (some however are pseudonymous).
 Friedrich Blass, a German classical scholar, believes that nine more speeches were recorded by the orator, but they are not extant.
 Modern editions of these speeches are based on four manuscripts of the tenth and eleventh centuries AD.

 Some of the speeches that comprise the "Demosthenic corpus" are known to have been written by other authors, though scholars differ over which speeches these are.
 Irrespective of their status, the speeches attributed to Demosthenes are often grouped in three genres first defined by Aristotle: